-A. I have no idea.
-Although it’s a lot easier now that three of them don’t live here anymore (ostensibly) and the other two have finally figured out where the kitchen is.
-However, since babies aren’t self-cleaning (or feeding), and toddlers are rarely content to sit and play quietly (especially with each other) for longer than three minutes at a time, if you’ve got wee ones in the house, you learn to write in snatches, during naps, early in the morning or late at night.
+A. Alas, since babies aren’t self-cleaning (or feeding), and toddlers are rarely content to sit and play quietly (especially with each other) for longer than three minutes at a time, if you’ve got wee ones in the house, you learn to write in snatches, during naps, early in the morning or late at night.
 Or not at all – there’s no shame in not writing while your kids are little.
 They do eventually get big enough to leave the house, even if only for a few hours at a time.
-And once they reach the point where they can be left alone without fear of doing themselves, the cat or your house grievous harm, they can then learn that what you’re doing is important, because one day you will be Rich and Famous (it’s crucial to say this with a straight face) and you have a very long memory.
+And once they reach the point where they can be left alone without fear of doing themselves, the cats or your house grievous harm, they can then learn that what you’re doing is important, because one day you will be Rich and Famous (it’s crucial to say this with a straight face) and you have a very long memory.

 A. Depends on how long/complex it is, whether or not the Muse is being a pain in the butt and what my contract says.
 Anywhere from three to nine months, at present.
 This is never enough time, by the way.
 Which makes absolutely no sense because when I started out and basically had no clue what I was doing, I wrote like the wind.
 Now that I supposedly do know what I’m doing (although I use the term advisedly), instead of happily typing away, I find myself spending long stretches of time staring blankly into space.
 In other words, I’ve turned into a cat.
 Without the ability to sleep fifty hours a day.